rskbansal/QSTP_Cryptoshield/README.md

 - [Cryptii](https://cryptii.com/pipes/atbash-cipher)
 - [dCode](https://www.dcode.fr/atbash-cipher)

+Here's an example of how the Atbash cipher works:

+Example:
+Plaintext: HELLO WORLD
+Atbash Encrypted: SVOOL DLIOW

+#### How Atbash Works:
+Alphabet Reversal: In the Atbash cipher, each letter is replaced with its mirror image in the alphabet.
+The first letter becomes the last, the second becomes the second-to-last, and so on.

+Case Insensitivity: The Atbash cipher is case-insensitive, meaning that uppercase letters are converted to lowercase and vice versa.

+Non-Alphabetic Characters: Non-alphabetic characters, like spaces and punctuation, are not modified and are kept as they are.

+#### Encrypting "HELLO WORLD":
+Here's how we would apply the Atbash cipher to the plaintext "HELLO WORLD":

+H becomes S (reversal of the first letter)
+E becomes V (reversal of the fifth letter)
+L becomes O (reversal of the twelfth letter)
+L becomes O (reversal of the twelfth letter)
+O becomes L (reversal of the fifteenth letter)
+The same process is repeated for each letter in the plaintext.

+#### Decryption:
+Interestingly, the Atbash cipher has the same process for encryption and decryption.
+Reversing the letters twice returns the original text.
+For example, applying Atbash twice to "SVOOL DLIOW" would yield "HELLO WORLD".

 ### Malbolge
 An esoteric language that looks a lot like Base85, but isn't.<br><br>
 Use these interpreters: